 Using quality presets offers you, the photographer, the ability to edit large quantities of images in a fraction of the time that it would take to edit the same images without them.
 A wedding consisting of 5,000 images that might take you days of staring at a computer screen that can be cut down to just a few hours using presets, and a good workflow.
-Spending less time on editing while still being confident in the results means you have more time for other things.
+Spending less time on editing while still being confident in the results means you have more time for other things, like living your life.

 This is a big deal for several reasons.
 First and foremost, if you deliver a batch of images to your client and the editing is all over the place, not only is this confusing for them, but it also makes you look unprofessional.
 Consistency matters.
 Presets help you maintain that consistency not only on one shoot but across your entire body of work, which brings us to the next point:

-Selection of multiple images to apply the same preset to at one time.
-By Chris Daniels
+Selection of multiple images to apply the same preset to many photos at one time.
+By Chris Daniels.

 - Presets are for editing images.